 - Introduce medical students to the physician-scientist career path.

-- Train students in scientific inquiry and connect basic sciences with clinical medicine.
+- Train students in scientific inquiry and connect the importance of research to clinical medicine.

 - Provide mentored research experience to explore translational medicine as a career choice.

-- 5-month research option allows completion of the program within the course of the 4 year medical curriculum.
-Students earn 18 medical school credits, 6 of which will be applied to satisfy scholarly project course work and 12 of which can be applied as non-clinical credits towards graduation.
+- Earn 18 medical school credits, 6 credits for scholarly project course work and 12 applied as non-clinical credits towards graduation.

 - Learn a whole lot more about pathology and its clinical importance than you could ever get in the standard coursework in pathophysiology: gain detailed knowledge about all of the important/common patterns of tissue injury and disease progression.
 This occurs mainly by detailed, systematic examination and description of real-time surgical pathology and autopsy cases, together with the pathologist.
 Didactic conferences and unknown case reviews are also provided every week.